zaid-xt/DigitalPortfolio/create-a-cv.md

 ## 📄 Evidence

-As part of the Work Readiness training, we completed a **Create a CV** that guided us through the process of creating a professional CV.

-### 🧾 What We Did:
-- We were taught what content a strong CV should include (e.g., personal details, education, experience, skills, references).
-- We used a **CV Checklist** to ensure our CVs were complete, accurate, and properly formatted.
-# Create a CV

-## 📄 Evidence

 As part of the Work Readiness training, we completed a **Create A CV module** that guided us through the process of creating a professional CV.

 ### 🧾 What We Did: